emarsden/pssh-box-rs/README.md

 ## Build

 The protoc compiler is used during the build process to translate the protobuf interface definition for Widevine PSSH data into Rust structs.
 This happens in the `build.rs` file.
+The default configuration uses a **prebuilt protobuf compiler**, which must be locally installed (from Debian package `protobuf-compiler`, for example).

-The default configuration of this crate depends on the `protobuf-src` crate to build a vendored version of the protoc compiler.
-This requires a working C++ compiler and autoconf support.
+As an alternative if the `vendored-protoc` feature is enabled, the `protobuf-src` crate is used to build a vendored version of the protoc compiler.
+This requires a working C++ compiler and cmake support, and tends to be rather unreliable (in particular, the abseil-cpp component of protobuf often causes build failures on any mildly unusual platform).
 To build on Windows, the simplest solution seems to be the UCRT64 environment of [MSYS2](https://www.msys2.org/); see our GitHub continuous integration workflow for one recipe that works.
-Disable the default feature `vendored-protoc` to use a locally installed protoc compiler instead (from Debian package `protobuf-compiler`, for example).

 ## License